Trump's Intended Show of Political Force Falls Short of Mark

 The campaign handed out masks and hand sanitizer, but there was no requirement that participants use them and few did.
 Participants also underwent a temperature check.

 Lemire reported from New York.
-Associated Press writer Ken Miller in Oklahoma City, and AP writers John Mone and Ellen Knickmeyer contributed to this report.
+Associated Press writers John Mone and Ellen Knickmeyer contributed to this report.